kellyjonbrazil/jc/README.md

 ## Custom Parsers
-Custom local plugins may be placed in a "jc/jcparsers" folder in your local "App data directory" (For example, "/home/*myname*/.local/jc/jcparsers" on Linux, "/Users/*myname*/Library/Application Support/jc/jcparsers" on Mac OS X, or "C:\Users\*myname*\AppData\Local\jc\jc\jcparsers" on Windows.
+Custom local plugins may be placed in a `jc/jcparsers` folder in your local **"App data directory"**:

+- Linux: `/home/*myname*/.local/jc/jcparsers`
+- macOS: `/Users/*myname*/Library/Application Support/jc/jcparsers`
+- Windows: `C:\Users\*myname*\AppData\Local\jc\jc\jcparsers`

 Use the [`jc/parsers/foo.py`](https://github.com/kellyjonbrazil/jc/blob/master/jc/parsers/foo.py) parser as a template and simply place a `.py` file in the `jcparsers` subfolder.

-Local plugin file names must be valid python module names, therefore must consist entirely of alphanumerics and start with a letter.
+Local plugin filenames must be valid python module names, therefore must consist entirely of alphanumerics and start with a letter.
 Local plugins may override default plugins.

 ## Contributions
 Feel free to add/improve code or parsers!
 You can use the [`jc/parsers/foo.py`](https://github.com/kellyjonbrazil/jc/blob/master/jc/parsers/foo.py) parser as a template and submit your parser with a pull request.

 ## Acknowledgments
+- Local parser plugin feature contributed by https://github.com/duelafn
 - CI automation and code optimizations from https://github.com/philippeitis
 - `ifconfig-parser` module from https://github.com/KnightWhoSayNi/ifconfig-parser
 - `xmltodict` module from https://github.com/martinblech/xmltodict by Martín Blech